yours-truly/facecrop/README.md

 -----------

 Use `facecrop` to extract a face from a full-body frontal image.
-If multiple faces are detected only the largest one is used.
+If multiple faces are detected, the one closest to the top is used.

 OPTIONS
 -------